BGundlach/css3Fonts/readme.md

 Jan 24, 2015 - Added symlink frindly code as well as a debian install script and updated ttf2eot to the maintained node module

-Jan 25, 2015 - Added support for woff and woff2 fonts as vaid input.
+Jan 25, 2015 - Added support for woff and woff2 fonts as valid input.

+Feb 3, 2015 - Added "--minify" option & associated capabilities.

 CONTACT:
 --------